OxygenLost/dddmr_navigation/src/dddmr_odom_3d/README.md

 > - IMU orientation must be well-filtered.
 Raw noisy IMU data will lead to very inaccurate position estimates.

 ## Demo
-This example explains how to combine 2D odometry data (linear and angular velocity) with IMU-provided Euler angles (roll, pitch, yaw) to approximate 3D odometry.
+This demo plays a bag with 2D odometry and IMU Euler angles to generate 3D odometry topic.
 ### 1. Create docker image
 > [!NOTE]
 > The package runs in the docker, so we need to build the image first.
 We support both x64 with or without GPU and arm64 (tested in nvidia jetson jpack6.2).